jspm/generator/README.md

 await generator.install({ target: 'lit@2', subpath: './html.js' });

 // Install an export from a locally located package folder into the map
-// The package.json is used to determine the exports and dependencies. await generator.install({ alias: 'mypkg', target: './packages/local-pkg', subpath: './feature' });
+// The package.json "exports" and env conditions will be used to determine the mapped resolution await generator.install({ alias: 'mypkg', target: './packages/local-pkg', subpath: './feature' });

 console.log(JSON.stringify(generator.getMap(), null, 2));